Kicksecure/hardened_malloc/README_generic.md

 divided up per size class.

 It can be added as a preloaded library using /etc/ld.so.preload.

+Ships two files:

+* [1] /usr/lib/libhardened_malloc.so/libhardened_malloc.so
+* [2] /usr/lib/libhardened_malloc.so/libhardened_malloc_kicksecure.so

+[1] Is was compiled with Hardened Malloc compilation parameters.

+[2] Uses a modified configuration that aims to be suitable to be enabled by default in Whonix and Kicksecure.
+It is a lightweight fork of Hardened Malloc by Kicksecure developers with no other changes than compilation parameters.
 ## How to install `hardened_malloc` using apt-get ##

 1\.
 Download Whonix's Signing Key.